MicrosoftDocs/windows-dev-docs/hub/apps/design/input/keyboard-accelerators.md

 label: Keyboard accelerators
 template: detail.hbs
-keywords: keyboard, accelerator, accelerator key, keyboard shortcuts, accessibility, navigation, focus, text, input, user interactions, gamepad, remote ms.date: 09/24/2020 ms.topic: article
+keywords: keyboard, accelerator, accelerator key, keyboard shortcuts, accessibility, navigation, focus, text, input, user interactions, gamepad, remote ms.date: 07/09/2021 ms.topic: article
 pm-contact: chigy
 design-contact: miguelrb
 doc-status: Draft
 ms.localizationpriority: medium
 ---

 # Keyboard accelerators

 ![Hero image of the Surface keyboard](images/accelerators/accelerators_hero2.png)

 Accelerator keys (or keyboard accelerators) are keyboard shortcuts that improve the usability and accessibility of your Windows applications by providing an intuitive way for users to invoke common actions or commands without navigating the app UI.

-See the [Access keys](access-keys.md) topic for details on navigating the UI of a Windows application with keyboard shortcuts.

 > [!NOTE]
 > A keyboard is indispensable for users with certain disabilities (see [Keyboard accessibility](../accessibility/keyboard-accessibility.md)), and is also an important tool for users who prefer it as a more efficient way to interact with an app.

+See the [Access keys](access-keys.md) topic for details on navigating the UI of a Windows application with keyboard shortcuts.

+To create your own custom keyboard shortcuts, see the [Keyboard events](keyboard-events.md) topic.

 ## Overview